Bazzas-Personal-Stuff/CodeGen/README.md

    e.g. `Example Package/Create Custom Example`
        - Note: if you want your wizard to be launched from somewhere other than the "Tools" tab, instead replace "Tools/MY_WIZARD_MENU_ITEM" with the full menu path.
    - "MY_WIZARD_WINDOW_TITLE", the name displayed when the wizard is opened
+   - "MY_WIZARD_HELP_DIALOGUE", the text displayed as an information box at the top of the wizard.
+Include descriptions of what each macro should be replaced with, and any other instructions for the user.
 3. In `CodeGenWizard.cs`, edit the "WizardHelp" string at the top to add a description of the macros in your templates.

 ## Writing Templates